-The following scientific and technical information about Mt Todd have been reviewed and approved by Mr. John Rozelle, Senior Vice President of Vista.
+The following scientific and technical information about Mt Todd has been reviewed and approved by Mr. John Rozelle, Senior Vice President of Vista.
 Mr. Rozelle is a qualified person as defined by Canadian National Instrument 43-101 - Standards of Disclosure for Mineral Projects.

-In January 2018, we announced the positive results of an updated preliminary feasibility study (the "PFS") for Mt Todd.
+In January 2018, we announced the results of an updated preliminary feasibility study (the "PFS") for Mt Todd project (the "Project").
 The PFS is based on the results of a comprehensive review of the Project and the re-design of elements of the process flow sheet, incorporating automated sorting and grinding circuit design changes.
 The process improvement efforts have resulted in reduced operating costs, increased gold recovery and higher gold production at Mt Todd.
-Management of Vista believes that the design changes have allowed Vista to achieve a significant improvement in the Project's economics at the current gold price.
+Management of Vista believes that the design changes have resulted in significantly improved Project economics compared to the previous preliminary feasibility study, at a \$1,300/oz gold price.